IshanArya/InstaGaana/README.md

 #### Android App: [Shashank Mishra](https://github.com/shkcodes)

+---

-### Download the Android app here: https://github.com/LinuxSDA/InstaGaana/releases/download/1.3.4/InstaGaana_1.3.4.apk
+### Download the Android app [here](https://github.com/LinuxSDA/InstaGaana/releases/download/1.3.4/InstaGaana_1.3.4.apk) or Go to release section for latest version.

 If anyone wants we can give the android code.
 It's basically the same code but in Java using JSoup.